Zaktualizowano: 6 lip 2020

-Since September i am working at the Danilo Perez Foundation in Panama City.
-The Foundation is the only institution in the whole country of Panama providing musical education in the field of jazz.
-What is more it is also the organizer of the only jazz festival in the country - Panama Jazz Festival.
+Since September I've been working at the Danilo Perez Foundation in Panama City.
+The Foundation is the only institution in Panama providing musical education in the field of jazz.
+What is more the foundation is also the organizer of the biggest jazz festival in the country - Panama Jazz Festival.
 The institution provides classes of jazz harmony, jazz ensembles, ear training, production/recording, jazz theory, private instrumental classes, social change forums.
-Apart from jazz education, the foundation provides music classes for children between 6 - 14 years and musical activities for children of high social risk by organizing every day free classes for them and also reaching for them in elementary public schools.
+Apart from jazz education, the foundation provides music classes for children between 6 - 14 years and musical activities for children of high social risk by organizing every day free classes for them and also through social programs in elementary public schools.

 What do I do here?